Marijuana Glossary Terms

 ALICE B. TOKLAS: The lesbian lover of Gertrude Stein and a good friend of Pablo Picasso, she had a recipe for killer marijuana brownies.

-BALE: A compressed brick of marijuana, usually ranging in weight from 10to 40 pounds.
+BALE: A compressed brick of marijuana, usually ranging in weight from 10 pounds to 40 pounds.

 BHANG: An Indian and Middle Eastern smoking mixture consisting of pollen from marijuana flowers and ghee, an oily butter.
 In medieval Arabia it also referred to a datura-based knockout potion.